 In-Game Hardware Overlay

 G-Helper has a built-in hardware overlay: a small on-screen display that sits on top of your game and shows FPS, temperatures, fan speeds, power draw and load while you play.
-It covers what most people install RivaTuner Statistics Server or MSI Afterburner for, except it’s already in G-Helper and there’s nothing extra to install.
+It covers what most people install a separate monitoring tool for, except it’s already in G-Helper and there’s nothing extra to install.

 The FPS counter follows whatever game is in the foreground, so you don’t set anything up per title.
 Alt-tab between games and it tracks the active one.